 Truthfully, your HVAC professional should check your indoor air quality.
 But there are things you can pay attention to that will tell you when to call for help.

 These are definite signs it is time to call a professional.
-They can run tests for allergens, mold and other contaminates, as well as ensure your air conditioner is doing its job.
+They can run tests for allergens, mold, and other contaminants, as well as ensure your air conditioner is doing its job.

 Prep Tip: Turn on the A.C.
 Now

 Don’t wait until it’s 100 degrees outside to turn on your air conditioning system.
 It’s like expecting an athlete who hasn’t run in years to wake up one day and run a marathon.
 It can’t happen.
 Your air conditioner needs to practice running at different speeds before you put it on full blast.

 When you turn on your air conditioner, listen for anything unusual.
 Is your system making funny noises?
 How did it sound when it started?

 Also, check for unusual output from the vents, sputters, and if the temperature in the room matches the temperature on the thermometer.